Natasha’s Story

 So, I had to cry in my jail cell, and vent in a journal, then rip it up and flush the pieces.

-She had expressed guilt.
+She had expressed guilt and worry.

-She felt she had contributed to my mental health decline, and didn't believe my cries for help the week prior to the accident.
+She felt she had contributed to my mental health decline and didn't believe my cries for help the week prior to the accident.
 She thought I was being manipulative.

 Three days after her death, I was denied attendance to her funeral as my "mental capacity was in question" as quoted from the judge.